Absolute profinite rigidity, direct products, and finite presentability: Seifert fibred spaces

 \subsection{Some calculations}

-We will need information about the abelianizations of the fundamental groups of Seifert fibred spaces with base orbifolds $S^2(p,q,r)$ drawn from list (\ref{list-top}), and control over the euler numbers of Seifert fibred spaces with base from lists (\ref{list-top}) and (\ref{list-bottom}).
+We will need information about the abelianizations of the fundamental groups of Seifert fibred spaces with base orbifolds $S^2(p,q,r)$ drawn from list (\ref{list-top}), and control over the Euler numbers of Seifert fibred spaces with base from lists (\ref{list-top}) and (\ref{list-bottom}).
+For convenience, we recall the standard presentation for the triangle group $\Delta(p,q,r)$:

 Here and throughout this article, we write $C_n$ to denote the {\em cyclic group of order $n$.}